janlonden/safe-compose/README.md

 ## Why safeCompose

-To cover all the possible paths and shapes data can take in a composition can be very energy and time consuming.
+To cover all possible paths and shapes data can take in a composition can be very energy and time consuming.
 With `safeCompose` we only have to think about our happy path.

 ## Installation